 He told me: “I imagine those who live in Boston who have supported violence in the past will be appalled now that it’s happened in their midst.”

 Compassionate people would agree that there is no excuse for terrorism, and by extension, there is no excuse for supporting it.

 And yet thousands of Americans, including people who live in Boston, gave millions of dollars to NORAID which was used to buy guns and Semtex and support the Provisional IRA terrorist infrastructure.

 Perhaps it is easy to support terrorism when the impact – explosions, deaths and life-changing injuries – isn’t on your doorstep.
 It’s easy to support a war when you can romanticise the conflict from a distance, telling yourself it’s all about your cultural heritage, especially when you don’t have to live with the consequences of bombs and interminable bomb scares.

 However, in my view, you cannot draw a distinction between what happened on Monday and the terrorist bombs which targeted so many cities in England.
 They may be separated in time by 10 or 20 years, but there is no difference.

-With a jury having now sentenced Dzhokhar Tsarnaev to death for his role in the bombing of the 2013 Boston Marathon, is it time for the historical misguided popular support for NORAID to if not publicly apologise for their actions, to question how different they are, in reality, to Tsarnaev?
+With a jury having now sentenced Dzhokhar Tsarnaev to death for his role in the bombing of the 2013 Boston Marathon, is it time for the historical misguided popular support for NORAID to, if not publicly, apologise for their actions and to question how different they are in reality to Tsarnaev?

 This article, written by Tom Reeve was first published on 17 Apr 2013 with additional comment today from Philip Ingram.